cooper/ferret/std/doc/Number.md

 ### Integer

-Of floating-point numbers.
+This interface promises an integer value, returning the `.floor` property of floating-point numbers.
 Alias `Int` exists in the global context.

 #### Restraints and transforms